Using Cloudinary's Fetch API to convert an animated GIF to a video

 You need a Cloudinary account to try all of this, but no fear, its free plan is really confortable for personnal use or just testing: signup for Cloudinary.

-Cloudinary has been providing animated GIFs to video conversion for a while, as this 4 years old blog post shows: Reduce size of animated GIFs, automatically convert to WebM and MP4.
+Cloudinary has been providing animated GIFs to video conversion for a while, as this blog post from 2014 shows: Reduce size of animated GIFs, automatically convert to WebM and MP4.

 Here is the simple process it described: